 Fig. 6.
-The lamellar structure formed by keratinized cells: (a) fluorescence micrograph of transverse cross section (tran-cs) of a scale, the cell profiles (upper) and the lamellae are clearly seen, indicating that keratinized cells form lamellae; (b) scanning electron micrographs of tran-cs of the scale showing (a) the lamellae and (c) that each lamella is one layer of cells.
+The lamellar structure formed by keratinized cells: (a) fluorescence micrograph of transverse cross section (tran-cs) of a scale, the cell profiles (upper) and the lamellae are clearly seen, indicating that keratinized cells form lamellae; scanning electron micrographs of tran-cs of the scale showing (b) the lamellae and (c) that each lamella is one layer of cells.
 Scanning electron micrographs of the three regions showing the crossed-lamellae structure: (d) dorsal region, (e) middle region, and (f) inner region.

-ventral regions (Fig. 7a, b, c).
-These crossed lamellae occur on a spatial scale of ~5 μ m.
+dle and ventral regions (Fig. 7a, b, c).
+These crossed lamellae occur on a spatial scale of $\sim\!\!5~\mu m$.
 When stretched to fracture at low strain rate or in hydrated state, they show crossed fibers (Fig. 7d).
-These are significantly broader than the crossed lamellae, and occur on a scale of 50 μ m.
+These are significantly broader than the crossed lamellae, and occur on a scale of 50 μm .
 This is very different from other keratinous materials composed of uniaxial fibers whose fractures show fibers in one direction, e.g. human hair (Fig. 7e) and feather rachis (Fig. 7f).
 A tearing mode fracture was applied to pangolin scales and other keratinous materials with known fiber orientations.
 The pangolin scales show a zigzag profile along the torn edge, indicating that the fibers are aligned in angles to the longitudinal direction; whereas the side views of torn fractured fingernails (torn transversely along the free edge) and feather rachis (torn along the longitudinal axis) both show smooth edges, implying the majority component being uniaxial fibers (Supplemental Fig. S2).

 From the above examination, it can be concluded that pangolin scales consist of crossed fibers aligned at angles to the scale growth direction.
 Though not usually seen in keratinous materials [6], it is an evolutionary design to achieve the protective function for pangolins.
 Wool and hair consist of axially oriented fibers, which is an optimized structure to resist the tensile forces from external stimuli.
-Nails show a dominant component of transverse fibers that direct cracks transversely rather than propagating into the delicate dermal tissue.
-Hoof wall and horn sheath are composed of concentrically and radially arranged lamellae with varying orientations of fibers, which provide exceptional crack diversion mechanisms to protect the inner tissue [19].
-The lateral walls of feather rachis show crossed-lamellae and crossed fibers structure [6,43], which contributes to the torsional rigidity.
-For pangolin scales, external forces may come from biting, puncture and impact by predators and other environmental stimuli, and friction and scratch, all of which occur in unpredicted directions.
-A crossed-lamellar composite with fibers crossed with each other in a range of angles providing in-plane isotropy would be an optimized structure to sustain forces in diverse directions and, concomitantly, to
+Nails show a dominant component of transverse fibers that

 Fig. 7.
-Crossed-lamellar and crossed fiber structure of pangolin scales: (a) dorsal region (freeze fractured), (b) middle region (freeze fractured), and (c) ventral region (10-1/s).
-Side views of tensile fractured specimens in three keratinized biological materials: (d) pangolin scale in hydrated state, showing crossed-fibers, (e) human hair composed of uniaxial fibers, and (f) feather rachis showing axial fibers.
+Crossed-lamellar and crossed fiber structure of pangolin scales: (a) dorsal region (freeze fractured), (b) middle region (freeze fractured), and (c) ventral region $(10^{-1}/s)$.
+Side views of tensile fractured specimens in three keratinized biological materials: (d) pangolin scale in hydrated state showing crossed-fibers, (e) human hair composed of uniaxial fibers and (f) feather rachis showing axial fibers.